F1 Beginners Guide

 Tyres

-Pirelli is the Tyre-Partner of F1 since 2011 eventough the contract is reevlauted every three years but the controversy around that is another topic.
+Pirelli has been the Tyre-Partner of F1 since 2011 even though the contract is re-evaluated every three years but the controversy around that is another topic.

 Until 2019 they produced 7 slick (dry weather) Tyres called: